RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Deeper Analysis on Contextual Sensitivity and Other Cues

-We ask the models to generate a rationale for their answers and the underlying values, as detailed in \autoref{tab:prompt_qa}.
-The counts and proportions of values cited in GPT-4.1’s responses are summarized in \autoref{tab:value_stats}.
+We prompted the models to generate rationales for their answers and identified the underlying values, as detailed in \autoref{tab:prompt_qa}.
+The counts and proportions of values cited in GPT-4.1’s responses are summarized in \autoref{tab:value_stats} (see Section \ref{sec:result-What Drives the Limited Sensitivity?} for main findings).

+\paragraph{GPT-4.1 Family} \autoref{fig:value_gpt} presents the value distributions for GPT-4.1 and GPT-4.1-mini.
+Both models exhibit a highly consistent value profile across domains.
+In private and relational spheres (Family and Interpersonal Relationship), \textit{Benevolence} is the dominant driver, accounting for over 85\% of the reasoning in both models (e.g., 93\% for Family in GPT-4.1).
+In the Occupation domain, \textit{Security} is the primary value for both models (49\% for GPT-4.1, 63\% for GPT-4.1-mini), reflecting a focus on stability and safety in professional contexts.
+For Society, GPT-4.1 prioritizes \textit{Universalism} (65\%), whereas GPT-4.1-mini shows a shift where \textit{Benevolence} (49\%) becomes the most cited value.
+Lastly, both models align on \textit{Benevolence} as the primary value for Religion (47\% and 63\%), avoiding more dogmatic values such as \textit{Tradition} in favor of a caring perspective.

+\paragraph{Gemini 2.5 Family} \autoref{fig:value_gemini} compares Gemini 2.5 Flash and Gemini 2.5 Flash-Lite.
+A distinguishing feature of the Gemini family is the strong emphasis on \textit{Universalism} in the Society domain (75\% for Flash, 68\% for Flash-Lite), which is notably higher than that of the GPT-4.1 family.
+While Gemini 2.5 Flash prioritizes \textit{Security} (43\%) in Occupation---similar to GPT-4.1---Gemini 2.5 Flash-Lite diverges significantly.
+While it values \textit{Benevolence} (30\%) the most, a striking observation is its substantial preference for \textit{Achievement}.
+Unlike its larger counterpart, the Lite model frequently cites personal success and competence, suggesting a distinct reasoning pattern that emphasizes performance over safety in professional contexts.

+\paragraph{Qwen3 Family} \autoref{fig:value_qwen} illustrates the evolution of value preferences across Base, SFT, and Instruct stages for Qwen3.
+The progression in the Occupation domain is particularly notable.
+The Base and SFT models prioritize \textit{Security} (36\% and 42\%, respectively); however, the Instruct model shifts its primary focus to \textit{Universalism} (46\%).
+This suggests that instruction tuning refines the model's professional reasoning from avoiding harm (\textit{Security}) to considering broader utility and fairness (\textit{Universalism}).
+Similarly, in the Society domain, the Base and SFT models rely on \textit{Benevolence} (40-45\%), whereas the Instruct model aligns with \textit{Universalism} (64\%).
+This demonstrates that instruction tuning effectively helps the model distinguish between interpersonal kindness (\textit{Benevolence}) and societal justice (\textit{Universalism}).

+\paragraph{OLMo2 Family} \autoref{fig:value_olmo} reveals significant behavioral shifts between the OLMo2-Base model and its tuned counterparts (SFT and Instruct).
+OLMo2-Base exhibits a distinct value profile compared to all other models.
+It prioritizes \textit{Universalism} across most domains, including \textit{Society} (84\%), \textit{Religion} (70\%), and even \textit{Interpersonal Relationships} (47\%), where other models typically favor \textit{Benevolence}.
+Furthermore, unlike other models, OLMo2-Base displays a pretty strong preference towards \textit{Conformity} across multiple domains, indicating a tendency to adhere to rules and norms in its pre-trained state.
+However, SFT and Instruction tuning drastically reshape this profile.
+In the Family domain, \textit{Benevolence} jumps from 37\% (Base) to 64\% (SFT) and 83\% (Instruct).
+In the Occupation domain, tuning drives the model toward an extreme focus on \textit{Security} (rising from 55\% in Base to 82\% in SFT and 78\% in Instruct).
+This indicates that the alignment process for OLMo2 heavily penalizes risk-taking and rule-following, enforcing a strict safety-first and care-oriented approach.